EPW sextics vs EPW cubes: The incidence correspondence

-\begin{proof} We first compute the dimension of $\mathcal Z$ by computing the dimension of lines in $\mathcal Z$ which are contained in a fixed space $\PP( T_{U})$.
-These are contained in $(\Omega\setminus G(2,W))\cap \mathbb P( T_U)$ which is a determinantal cubic (cone) without its singular locus.
-Now observe that, inside a determinantal cubic in $\PP^9$ there are three types of lines that do not intersect the singular locus $C_U=C(\PP^2\times \PP^2)$: those contained in the $\PP^6$ span of two $\PP^3$'s in one of the two rulings of $C_U$ (such $\PP^3$s meet only in the vertex of the cone) or those contained in the $\PP^5$ span of two $\PP^3$ from different rulings (such $\PP^3$'s meet in a line passing through the vertex of the cone).
-The latter are exactly the lines in $\mathcal Z$.
-It follows that the dimension of $\mathcal Z$ is $20$.
-Indeed, for general $U$ the locus $Z_{U}$ is 12 dimensional, since the choice of a general line in $\PP^5$ is $8$ dimensional and the choice of a pair of $\PP^2$ fibers from different rulings in $\mathbb{P}^2\times \mathbb{P}^2$ is $4$ dimensional.
-Now $[U]$ moves in a $G(3,6)$ and if we take into account Lemma \ref{properties of Z_A}(3) we get the desired dimension 12+9-1=20.
+\begin{proof} We first compute the dimension of $\mathcal Z$ by computing the dimension of the locus of lines in $\mathcal Z$ which are contained in a fixed space $\PP( T_{U})$.
+For each $[U]\in G(3,W)$ we will denote this locus by $Z_U$.
+The elements of $Z_U$ are lines contained in $(\Omega\setminus G(2,W))\cap \mathbb P( T_U)$ which is the smooth locus of a determinantal cubic cone $R_U$.
+Now observe that, inside a determinantal cubic (cone) in $\PP^9$ there are three types of lines that do not intersect the singular locus $C_U=C(\PP^2\times \PP^2)$: those contained in the $\PP^6$ span of two $\PP^3$ in one of the two rulings of $C_U$ (these $\PP^3$ meet only in the vertex of the cone) or those contained in the $\PP^5$ span of two $\PP^3$ from different rulings of $C_U$ (these $\PP^3$ meet in a line passing through the vertex of the cone).
+The latter are exactly the lines in $\mathcal Z_U$.
+Now, for general $[U]\in G(3,W)$ the locus $Z_{U}$ is $12$-dimensional, since the choice of a general line in $\PP^5$ is $8$-dimensional and the choice of a pair of $\PP^2$ fibers from different rulings in $\mathbb{P}^2\times \mathbb{P}^2$ is $4$-dimensional.